HariSekhon/Jenkins/README.md

         // GitOps update docker image version for app1 & app2 in Kubernetes Kustomize
         gitKustomizeImage(['myrepo/app1', 'myrepo/app2'])

-        // deploy to Kubernetes via ArgoCD
+        // trigger ArgoCD deployment to Kubernetes for app 'my-app' argoDeploy('my-app')
-        argoDeploy('my-app')

         // see groovy files under vars/ for more documentation, details and many more useful functions